getodk/docs/docs/central-install-digital-ocean.rst

 #.
 Ensure that your server's name in DigitalOcean `matches your full domain name <https://www.digitalocean.com/community/questions/how-do-i-setup-a-ptr-record?comment=30810>`_, and that the `hostname does as well <https://askubuntu.com/questions/938786/how-to-permanently-change-host-name/938791#938791>`_.
 If you had to make changes for this step, restart the server to ensure they take effect.

 #.
-Generate a public and private key.
+Generate a public and private key (if one doesn't already exist).

    .. code-block:: console